-Luke is an American startup executive and entrepreneur.
+Luke is a startup executive and entrepreneur.
 An inspirational speaker and leader, Luke is passionate about building communities and investing in mission-driven businesses.
-He is most known in Silicon Valley for his work as a community builder and marketing leader, growing the HackerOne brand and hacker community to over 1.5 million users and paying them over $200 million dollars.
-He currently serves as the VP Marketing for cloud security startup, Lightspin.
+He helped build the HackerOne brand and hacker community to over 1.5 million users, paying them over $200 million dollars.
+He was an early executive at cloud security startup, Lightspin, serving as the VP Marketing.
+Lightspin was acquired by Cisco in May 2023 and Luke currently serves as a Leader, Product Marketing for Cisco's Emerging Technology & Innovation team.
 He writes on community, marketing, business, and life via his blog luketucker.com.
 He lives in Boise, Idaho, with his wife and 2 children and spends his free time golfing, writing, reading, traveling, surfing, and enjoying the beautiful Idaho outdoors.
 Follow Luke on Twitter and LinkedIn.

 That’s the quick bio.
 Here’s the back story.